-- Check 1: Clinician A billed at least one trigger or confirming code within 1 year prior to or on the episode start date, so it is considered for attribution.
-Clinician C did not bill any such services, so Clinician C is not considered for attribution. - Check 2: Clinician A also billed at least 2 condition-related prescriptions at different time points to 2 different patients during the measurement period plus a one-year lookback period.
-Therefore, Clinician A is considered for attribution.
+• Check: Clinician A billed at least one trigger or confirming code within 1 year prior to or on the episode start date, so it is considered for attribution.
+Clinician C did not bill any such services. so Clinician C is not considered for attribution.

-Since only Clinician A met the 30% threshold and the 2 additional checks, it is attributed this episode.
+Since only Clinician A met the 30% threshold and the additional check, it is attributed this episode.